 Are Honey and Maple Syrup Healthy?

 Yes, in moderation.
 But first, let’s dive into the glycemic index.
 The glycemic index is a concept used to compare how different carbohydrate-containing foods raise our blood sugar.
 The higher the GI, the higher the likelihood it will raise blood sugar levels.
 Which is not the goal.
 When it comes to refined sugar, corn syrup has the highest GI.
 White sugar has a slightly lower GI.
 Beneath those: honey and maple syrup.
 Raw honey and pure maple syrup can raise blood sugar quickly, but not as fast as table sugar.
 It’s best to pair honey and maple syrup with protein and healthy fats.
-Examples: a bowl of plain Greek yogurt, chia pudding, and almond flour cookies.
+Like, a bowl of cottage cheese with blueberries, walnuts, chia seeds, and a drizzle of honey.

 the best sweeteners for blood sugar balance

 Below are the best sweeteners for keeping blood sugar balanced.
 I’ve tried all of these—with success—using my continuous glucose monitor.

 Allulose is found in small quantities in nature and is also a zero-calorie sweetener.
 This makes it great for being on a low calorie, or low carb diet.
 You can use it in baked goods as well as in homemade ice cream, caramels, and creamers.
 Most of the time, it is use in conjunction with another natural sweetener like monk fruit or erythritol.

 Stevia is a plant extract.
 It’s zero-calorie, but it has a delicious sweet taste.
 Research shows it has little (if no) effect on insulin levels.
 Stevia has a glycemic index and a glycemic load of zero.
 You can add liquid stevia to coffee, for example, or stevia powder for baked goods.
 Here are great tips for cooking and baking with stevia.